 I plugged in my Citi AT&T Access More card because it earns 3X Citi ThankYou points for online shopping.

 Since I set it up, I’ve gotten ~$74 back from random purchases – with zero effort.
 In return for Earny’s services, they take back 25% of whatever they save you.
 Considering it’s automated and money I would’ve never seen otherwise, that seems fair.

 Moving forward, I’m putting the bulk on my shopping on Citi cards to take advantage of Citi Price Rewind, which comes with all their personal credit cards.

 Citi puts the onus on you to register your purchases – but Earny also does that for you automatically.

-The reason I’m moving to Citi cards is because Chase is dropping price protection on all their cards this year.
+The reason I switched to Citi cards is because Chase dropped price protection on all their cards.
 If you shop online a lot, Earny is a must-have.

 - Link: Get Spent

 Spent works a lot like Drop – and lets you earn at many of the same merchants.
 But instead of gift cards, you redeem for cash to your PayPal account once you earn $20.